 If there’s a single best reason to use BigCommerce, this is it!

 For the past several years, BigCommerce has quickly closed the gap in terms of design quality.

-Today, BigCommerce offers a variety of great looking themes, both free and paid.
+Today, BigCommerce offers a variety of great looking free themes.
 If you opt for a paid theme, it will cost you between $150-$300.

 Once you’ve selected a theme, all you have to do is upload your own graphics and text to customize your site.

-Based on experience, most themes will take you about 85% of the way there but you may need to make slight tweaks to the HTML code to get your site looking exactly how you want.
+Based on experience, most BigCommerce templates will take you about 85% of the way there but you may need to make slight tweaks to the HTML code to get your site looking exactly how you want.

-BigCommerce also offers a nice drag and drop page creation tool for the design challenged.
+BigCommerce also offers a nice drag and drop website builder for the design challenged.

-Every BigCommerce theme is fully responsive and mobile friendly.
+Every BigCommerce theme (including the free themes) is fully responsive and mobile friendly.
 In addition, every free theme also provides a multi-currency converter out of the box.